-Buried in this 67 acre memorial park are the pioneers, innovators, politicians, revolutionaries, carnival workers and circus freaks that make up the story of Los Angeles.
-Evergreen is where Los Angeles history rests in peace.
+Buried in this 67-acre memorial park are the pioneers, innovators, politicians, revolutionaries, carnival workers and circus freaks who make up the story of Los Angeles.

 Welcome to the End